-That’s why, in today’s article, I will discuss the reasons why you might want to attract high-end real estate clients, their psychological profile, and the different strategies with which you can most likely attract them.
+That’s why, in today’s article, I will discuss why you might want to attract high-end real estate clients, their psychological profiles, and the different strategies you can most likely attract them.

 Two Reasons Why You Might Want to Attract High-End Real Estate Clients

-There are probably several reasons, why you want to attract high-end real estate clients.
+You probably want to attract high-end real estate clients for several reasons.

-So, I wouldn’t blame anybody who would like to get into this real estate niche because of the higher earning potential per deal.
+So, I wouldn’t blame anybody who wants to get into this real estate niche because of the higher earning potential per deal.

-This is probably one of the biggest reasons to get into the luxury real estate market.
+This is probably one of the biggest reasons to enter the luxury real estate market.

-Another reason is that it’s presumably the same thing as doing marketing for a median priced property, just for a luxury home.
+Another reason is that you presumably do the same marketing for a median-priced property, just for a luxury home.

 So your marketing costs stay the same, but on the revenue side, you will get more out of it (a higher return on investment).